shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 3.0.24 =

+* Added pie charts to Widget.
+* Added links to the line graphs.

 = 3.0.23 =

 * Fixed bug on line graph for blogs with only one year of posts.